• Skip to primary navigation

 You can, but it just won't turn out quite as creamy.
 If you do omit the coconut oil, add a bit more water to the pot.

-Other recipes you will love:
+Other apple recipes you will love:

-• Baked apple slices with caramel
+• A pan filled with baked apple slices topped with a caramel sauce.

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!